SymfonyCasts/api-platform3/sfcasts/ep2-security/plain-password.md

 symfony php bin/phpunit tests/Functional/UserResourceTest.php
 ```

-Yea... things are worse than before: a 500 error because of a not null violation.
+Things are worse!
+A 500 error because of a not null violation.
-We're sending `password`, that's stored onto `plainPassword`... then we're not doing
+We're sending `password`, that's stored on `plainPassword`... then we're doing
-anything with that, so the *real* `password` property stays null and explodes
+absolutely nothing with it.
+So the *real* `password` property stays null and explodes
 when it hits the database.

-So the question is: how can we hash the `plainPassword` property?
-Or, more
+So here's the million-dollar question: how can we hash the `plainPassword` property?
-generally, how can we run code *after* the data is deserialized but *before*
+Or, in simpler terms, how can we run code in API Platform *after* the data is deserialized
-it's saved into the database?
+but *before* it's saved to the database?
 The answer is: state processors.
-Let's dive into
+Let's
-this powerful concept next.
+dive into  this powerful concept next.